radrex/radrex.github.io/README.md

 <br/>

----

 <p align='center'>
-  For now I'm using it for project and experience showcasing, but in the future I might add blog posts as well. 📮 So stay tuned. 👀
+  For now I'm using it for project and experience showcasing, but in the future I might add blog posts as well. <br /> 📮 So stay tuned. 👀
 </p>

 ---